Leipip/Migrant/README.md

 ## 🎮 About
-[I will fill this out later I want to get some substance done first]
+[I will fill this out later, I want have some substance first]

 ## 🚀 Getting Started